-A New Children's Album Celebrates Kids Who Identify As Transgender And Nonbinary
+A New Children's Album Celebrates Kids Who Are Transgender And Nonbinary

-A New Children's Album Celebrates Kids Who Identify As Transgender And Nonbinary
+A New Children's Album Celebrates Kids Who Are Transgender And Nonbinary

 A lot of summer camps had to close this year due to the COVID-19 pandemic, including Camp Aranu'tiq in New Hampshire, a camp for transgender and nonbinary children.
 Julie Be is a music therapist who has helped run the camp since it was founded in 2009 and also one half of the children's musical duo Ants on a Log, alongside Anya Rose.
 So the stuck-at-home campers would feel connected, Be and Rose put out an open call for songs that reflect the trans and nonbinary experience, use gender neutral pronouns or use humor to talk about gender.
 Together, they curated an album of children's music called Trans & Nonbinary Kids Mix.